What's happening now

 The creative and cultural industries in Yukon

 The cultural industries are a direct contributor to Yukon’s economy and are poised for growth.
-According to Statistics Canada, Yukon's culture GDP was $58.4 million in 2017, a 2.8% increase from the previous year, and amounted to 2.1% of the total territorial economy.
-For comparison, Canada’s culture GDP totalled $53.1 billion in 2017, a 1.8% increase from the previous year, and accounted for 2.7% of Canada’s total economy.
+According to Statistics Canada, Yukon's culture GDP was $59.7 million in 2018 and amounted to 2% of the total territorial economy.
+For comparison, Canada’s culture GDP totalled $56.1 billion in 2018 and accounted for 2.7% of Canada’s total economy.

 - small business;